drewbanin/diaspora/README.md

 #### Hypothesis:
 The human diaspora out of Africa can be modeled with cellular automata.
 =================================

 ### Running the simulation
-From the root of this repo, run:
+The simulation runs as an HTML5 Canvas + JS application in your browser.
+This was tested with Chrome on a Mac, so your mileage should hopefully not vary, but may.

+To run the simulation, run
   `python -m SimpleHTTPServer`
-to start a webserver on port 8000
+from the root of this repo to start a webserver on port 8000

-Then navigate to http://localhost:8000 to see it in action
+Then navigate to http://localhost:8000 to see it in action!

 ### Development
-Run `npm install` to download the required dependencies for the simulation
+Run `npm install` to download the required dependencies for the simulation, then run `npm start` to watch JS files for changes and recompile the `bundle.js` file accordingly.

 ### Generating graphs
 Make sure to open the browser console once the web page has been loaded.
 Diagnostic